abhigit-hub/sample-task-2/README.md

 # sample-task-2
 A sample app to show post list with heterogeneous elements.
-Built with Kotlin, MVVM, RxJava, Dagger2, Architecture Components etc.
+Built with Kotlin, MVVM, RxJava, Dagger2, Architecture Components, Unit Tests etc.
 App also supports data persistency for offline use case.

 ## Topics